dancasas/SMPLitex/README.md

 [Results](./results/DeepFashion)

 ## Install instructions
 Please use a UNIX environment.
 Make sure you have a high-end NVidia GPU.
-We recommend a RTX 4090.
+We recommend a RTX 3090 or 4090.

 ```bash
 pip install -r requirements.txt
 ```

-### Download our model
+### Download our pretrained model

+Download our pretrained diffuser model from [SMPLitex-v1.0.zip](https://drive.google.com/file/d/1vLLxknRjvQU1oqYha749EYpLPoK1Jn7U/view?usp=sharing) and unzip it "./simplitex-trained-model"

 ### Train your own model